jonlevi/enFoldX/README.md

 - tqdm

 ## Usage
+The example code here is for running complex binding predictions for a TCR:pmHC complex, although enFoldX can be adapted to any protein complex with some trivial changes.

 There are a few sequential steps to take in going from a TCR-pMHC sequence --> set of features:
 1) Format JSONs for running AlphaFold3 MSA for each unique sequence
 2) Run MSA on Input Sequences